DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/data-type-provider.md

 row? | any | A row.
-value | any | Specifies the editor value. onValueChange | (newValue: any) => void | Handles value changes.
+value | any | Specifies the editor value. onValueChange | (newValue: any) => void | Handles value changes. editingEnabled | boolean | Specifies whether editing a column is enabled.

 ## Plugin Developer Reference